Last updated on March 7, 2025.

 How you can support women on International Women’s Day.

 Wondering how to support the important women in your life?
-Start small by thanking them for what they’ve done to inspire you or researching the importance of International Women’s Day and what it means for women around the world.
+Start by thanking them for their inspiration and learning about the importance of International Women’s Day.
+A powerful way to show support is by supporting women-owned businesses, like these Vancity members:

-Most importantly, be a leader and an ally who stands up for women’s rights.
-Seize any opportunity you can to guide and support women as we celebrate each other and embrace equity this International Women’s Day, and every day as we look toward a more equitable future.
+Most importantly, be an ally and advocate for women’s rights.
+Take every opportunity to uplift and support women, not just on International Women’s Day, but every day, as we work toward a more equitable future.